roopeshor/C/README.md

 ## Bundling

 Because the entire `c.js` file is relatively large, it can delay the loading of site.
 You can make a bundled file that only include your drawing functions and c functions that are used to draw things.
 Use google-closure-compiler.
 Use [gcc-custom.conf](./gcc-custom.conf) as a template compile the files.
 Edit it and save it.
-Run `npx google-closure-compiler --flagfile <your-custom-gcc-conf>.conf` and include the output as delayed script.
+Run `npx google-closure-compiler --flagfile <your-custom-gcc-conf>.conf` or `npm run gcc-custom` and include the output as delayed script.

 ## Extensions